junli7/bloonsSchool/README.md

 The <ins> GameState</ins> class as suggested in the name, manages the state of the game This includes the money, lives, and wave number

 The <ins> Monkey</ins> class creates the characters to be placed and manages the upgrading stats and attacking <ins> MonkeyB</ins> and <ins> MonkeyC</ins> are both child classes of Monkey with specilized abilities: (Exposives and Slowing Projectiles respectively)
+> [!NOTE]
+> Monkeys refers to the towers, inspired from BloonsTd.
+In this case, the monkeys are italian brainrot characters

 <ins> Human</ins> objects are the enemies moving along the path and this movement is handled by the <ins> Map</ins> class